Elizabeth Jane Howard: Personal life

-Howard married Peter Scott in 1942, at age 19, and they had a daughter, Nicola (born 1943).
+Howard was age 19 when she married conservationist Sir Peter Scott, the only child of Antarctic explorer Captain Robert Falcon Scott, in 1942; they had a daughter, Nicola.
 Howard left Scott in 1946 to become a writer, and they were divorced in 1951.
-At this time she was employed as part-time secretary to the pioneering canals conservation organisation the Inland Waterways Association, where she met and collaborated with Robert Aickman.
-She had an affair with Aickman, described in her autobiography Slipstream (2002).
+In 1955, she fell in love with the writer Arthur Koestler.
+Howard became pregnant while with Koestler and had an abortion.
+After breaking with Koestler, Howard had love affairs with poets Laurie Lee and Cecil Day-Lewis, father of the actor Daniel Day-Lewis.
+Howard was friends with both of the men's wives.
+At the time of her divorce she was employed as part-time secretary to the pioneering canals conservation organisation the Inland Waterways Association.
+There she met and collaborated with Robert Aickman.
+She described their affair in her autobiography Slipstream (2002).
+She also had affairs with the critics Cyril Connolly and Kenneth Tynan.

-Her second marriage, to Australian broadcaster Jim Douglas-Henry in 1958, was brief.
-Her third marriage, to novelist Kingsley Amis, whom she met while organising the Cheltenham Literary Festival, lasted from 1965 to 1983; for part of that time, 1968–1976, they lived at Lemmons, a Georgian house in Barnet, where Howard wrote Something in Disguise (1969).
-Her stepson, Martin Amis, has credited her with encouraging him to become a more serious reader and writer.
+Her second marriage, to Australian broadcaster Jim Douglas-Henry in 1958, was brief and unhappy.
+In 1962, while organising the Cheltenham Literary Festival, Howard met the novelist Kingsley Amis.
+Both were married at the time.
+Amis became Howard's third husband in a marriage that lasted from 1965 to 1983.
+For part of that time, 1968–1976, they lived at Lemmons, a Georgian house in Barnet, where Howard wrote Something in Disguise (1969).
+Her stepson, Martin Amis, credited her with encouraging him to become a more serious reader and writer.

-In later life, she lived in Bungay, Suffolk, and was appointed CBE in 2000.
+In later life, Howard lived in Bungay, Suffolk.
+She was appointed CBE in the 2000 Birthday Honours.
 She died at home on 2 January 2014, aged 90.